-This is the one and only EIB network.
+This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Over 600 great radio stations making it possible for me to be heard by you.

-We have the final five and a half minutes of uh my interview this morning with President Bush, and we're going to put the transcript up.
+We have the final five and a half minutes of my interview this morning with President Bush, and we're going to put the transcript up.

 It may be up now.

-We're uh timing this with the broadcast of the interview, maybe up now at Rushlimbaugh.com, as will the uh the audio of this interview.
+We're timing this with the broadcast of the interview.

 It was Jessica Yellen at ABC, and you will not believe this.

-Uh decided it was time to ask him about North Korea.
+Decided it was time to ask him about North Korea.

 Sure.

-The people, uh your critics have been demanding uh bilateral talks, just the United States and North Koreans, and you've been telling them we did that and it didn't work.
+The people, your critics, have been demanding bilateral talks, just the United States and North Koreans.

-Uh North Korea sets off their so-called nuclear test, and now all of a sudden, after you maintaining the six party talks idea as being key to solving the issue, it is North Korea who appears to have blinked, and you have been proven correct in your assessment of how to play with this or play this thing.
+And now, all of a sudden, after you maintaining the six-party talks idea as being key to solving the issue, it is North Korea who appears to have blinked.

-Uh it's a stunning development that has been greeted with silence, Mr. President.
+It's a stunning development that has been greeted with silence, Mr. President.

-The United States stared it.
+The United States did it.

 Let me not make this personal.

-United States stared them down.
+The United States stared them down.

-You stuck to your guns as you do on everything, and the way you think it uh is best to be handled is going to happen.
+And the way you think it is best to be handled is going to happen.

 The second part of my calculation was it's better to have more than one voice saying to the North Koreans there's a better way forward than you attempting to have a nuclear weapon.